nst/StravaBook/README.md

 Strava Book
 ===========

-I chose to create a book based on our shared  [Strava](https://www.strava.com/) activities, as a gift to my partner.
+I created a book based on our shared  [Strava](https://www.strava.com/) activities, as a gift to my partner.

 The book is generated semi-automatically with the code in this repo.
-This is not production code, but hacky code that works on my machine instead.
-Feel free to use it as you wish to generate your own books.
+Beware, this is not production code, but hacky code that works on my machine instead.
+Feel free to use it as you wish as inspiration to generate your own books.

 While this readme file is not a documentation, it explains most of what you need to know.
 The rest is left up to the reader :)